 Glutamine is a naturally occurring amino acid and is generally safe at the dose you used and even several times higher.
-However, as noted in the "Safety Issues" section of our Glutamine article, people who are sensitive to monosodium glutamate (MSG -- a food flavoring agent) should use glutamine with caution, as the body metabolizes glutamine to glutamate.
-The most common side effects reported with MSG are headache and nausea and only occur when it is taken without food.
+However, as noted in our Muscle & Workout Supplements Review, nausea and other gastrointestinal side effects can occur, and less frequently, headache and dizziness have been reported.
+Also be aware that people who are sensitive to monosodium glutamate (MSG -- a food flavoring agent) should use glutamine with caution, as the body metabolizes glutamine to glutamate.
+This can cause symptoms such as headache, nausea, flushing, and anxiety in people with this sensitivity if glutamine is taken without food.

 For more information about side effects from glutamine, see the Concerns and Cautions section of our Muscle & Workout Supplements Review, which also discusses what glutamine can and cannot do based on clinical studies.

 Join today to unlock all member benefits including full access to all CL Answers and over 1,400 reviews.Join Now

 Join now at www.consumerlab.com/join/

 Join now to add comments and get all member benefits, including over 1,400 reviews.Join Now

 For your privacy, only your first name (from your account) followed by a random number will appear with your comment.
 Your last name and email address will not be displayed.

 Your comment has been submitted